utopianfool/vanilla-navigation/README.md

 # Navigation with Vanilla Javascript

-Navigation slide in from right on tablet screen size and below using vanilla javascript. by The Utopian Fool
+Navigation slide in from right on tablet and below.
+Get sub menu navigation links via api using vanilla javascript. by The Utopian Fool

 ------------------------------------------------------